Nightdawg/Hurricane/README.md

 This client can be played standalone, or through Steam, by subscribing to the Steam Workshop item.

+Important Note:
+- This client does not send any data to any place besides the official Seatribe server, unless you set it to do so.

 ## Links:

 Forum Thread: